-(P < 0.05; Figure 1E and F).
+Agonist-stimulated Ca2+ entry has been suggested to play an essential role in regulating cell survival and increasing cell proliferation.
+Importantly, in non-excitable cells both Orai1 and TRPC1 has been shown to be important for Ca2+ entry that are activated by agonistmediated ER store depletion a phenomenon termed as SOCE.
+Thus, we next evaluated the expression of these Ca2+ entry channels in prostate cells.
+Although, no change in TRPC1 or Orail levels were observed in control and prostate cancer cells, a decrease in STIM1 levels was observed in control RWPE1 cells, when compared with prostate cancer cells (DU145 and PC3) (P<0.05; Figure 1E and F).
 STIM1 has been recently identified as a key Ca2+ entry regulator that is present in the ER and sense ER Ca2+ levels [19].
 Furthermore, upon store depletion STIM1 has been shown to interact with TRPC1 and Orai1 channels to initiate Ca2+ entry via SOCE that could be essential for cell proliferation and survival [18].
-Importantly, the functional interaction between STIM1 and TRPC1/ Orai1 was also increased in PCa cells when compared with control RWPE1 cells (Figure1G and H).
-Overall, these data indicate that Ca^{2+} -mediated increase in cell proliferation and survival of PCa cells, is perhaps due to increased STIM1 expression.
-In addition, increase in STIM1-TRPC1/Orai1 interaction could also facilitate Ca^{2+} entry via the SOCE mechanism that could promote cell survival and proliferation of PCa cells.
+Importantly, the functional interaction between STIM1 and TRPC1/Orai1 was also increased in prostate cancer cells when compared with control RWPE1 cells (Figure1G and H).
+Overall, these data indicate that Ca2+-mediated increase in cell proliferation and survival of prostate cancer cells, is perhaps due to increased STIM1 expression.
+In addition, increase in STIM1-TRPC1/Orai1 interaction could also facilitate Ca2+ entry via the SOCE mechanism that could promote cell survival and proliferation of prostate cancer cells.

-RSV inhibits cell proliferation and survival of PCa cells by downregulating STIM1.
-RSV, an antioxidant agent mainly concentrated in red grapes, has been shown to decrease the risk of many cancers [21]; however, the mechanism is not well defined.
-Thus, we next evaluated if addition of RSV decreases cell proliferation and survival of PCa cells.
-Cells treated with RSV for 24 h showed a dose-dependent decrease in the cell survival of prostate cancerous cells (PC3 and DU145) (Figure 2A and B).
-Similarly, cell proliferation was also decreased and both PC3 and DU145 cells showed a significant decrease in BrdU incorporation (Figure 2C and D).
-Data presented in Figure 1 suggest that increase in STIM1 expression and its interaction with TRPC1/Orai1 could be critical for increased cell proliferation/survival of PCa cells.
-Therefore, we also evaluated the expression of TRPC1, Orai1, and STIM1 in control and RSV-treated PCa cells.
+Resveratrol inhibits cell proliferation and survival of prostate cancer cells by down-regulating STIM1

+Resveratrol (RSV) an antioxidant agent mainly concentrated in red grapes has been shown to decrease the risk of many cancers [21]; however the mechanism is not well defined.
+Thus we next evaluated if addition of resveratrol decreases cell proliferation and survival of prostate cancer cells.
+Cells treated with RSV for 24h showed a dose dependent decrease in the cell survival of prostate cancerous cells (PC3 and DU145) (Figure 2A and B).
+Similarly, cell proliferation was also decreased and both PC3 and DU145 cells, showed a significant decrease in BrdU incorporation (Figure 2C and D).
+Data presented in figure 1 suggest that increase in STIM1 expression and its interaction with TRPC1/Orai1 could be critical for increased cell proliferation/survival of prostate cancer cells.
+Therefore we also evaluated the expression of TRPC1, Orai1 and STIM1 in control and RSV treated prostate cancer cells.
 Importantly, no change in the overall or surface expression of TRPC1 or Orai1 was observed upon RSV treatment.
-In contrast a decrease in total STIM1 levels was observed in RSV-treated cancer cells (P < 0.05; Figure 2E-H).
-We and others have previously shown that upon store-depletion, STIM1 is targeted to the ER-PM junctions where it interacts with TRPC1 channels [30,31].
+In contrast a decrease in total STIM1 levels was observed in RSV treated cancer cells (P<0.05; Figure 2E-H).
+We and others have previously shown that upon store-depletion STIM1 is targeted to the ER-PM junctions where it interacts with TRPC1 channels [30,31].
 Thus, co-immunoprecipitation experiments using STIM1 antibodies were performed in control and store-depleted conditions.
 Addition of thapsigargin (Tg, SERCA pump blocker), showed an increase in STIM1-TRPC1 interaction in both PC3 and DU145 cells, which was also decreased in RSV treatment cells (Figure 2I).
-These data suggest that RSV inhibit STIM1-TRPC1 functional interaction that could inhibit Ca2+ entry and induce cell death in PCa cells.
+These data suggest that RSV inhibit STIM1-TRPC1 functional interaction that could inhibit Ca2+ entry and induce cell death in prostate cancer cells.